Baruj Salinas: First Miami period

 Throughout the 1960s Salinas was increasingly active in exhibiting his painting in art venues throughout the United States (Florida, Texas, Missouri) as well as internationally in Mexico and Guatemala.
 His artwork continued his self-imposed evolution away from architectural influences and saw him directly embrace abstraction for the first time.
-He drew inspiration from the Space Race and Apollo XIII and painted pieces inspired by outer space and astronomy, such as nebulas and constellations.
+He drew inspiration from Apollo 13 and the Space Race, and painted pieces inspired by outer space and astronomy, such as nebulas and constellations.

 Salinas was also increasingly active in the Cuban and Latin American art market in Miami.
 A significant development came in the mid-1960s when Salinas co-founded (with Enrique Riveron) and subsequently led the Grupo GALA (an acronym for Grupo de Artistas Latino Americanos), the first formal professional organization of Latin American artists established is South Florida.
 GALA members (Salinas, Enrique Riveron, Rafael Soriano, José María Mijares, Roxanna McAllister, and Osvaldo Gutiérrez) would gather bi-monthly to discuss their individual art projects, sponsorships, and organize bi-annual group exhibitions.

 Through most of the 1960s, while he continued to deepen his commitment to art, Salinas still worked in architecture as his main profession.
 This would change by the turn of the decade as he received increasing recognition for his art.
 In 1968, Salinas won a First Prize award for Watercolor from the Fort Lauderdale Museum of Art.
 In 1969 he received the Cintas Fellowship for art and then for a second time in 1970, which Salinas has credited in interviews with giving him the initiative to ultimately quit architecture as his main profession and fully dedicate himself to fine art in the 1970s.
 In 1971, Salinas had a solo exhibition in Washington D.C. at the B.I.D.
 Gallery.

 During this period Salinas was neighbors with fellow prominent Cuban artist Juan Gonzalez and taught him the airbrush painting technique González used to achieve the large-scale hyperrealism style that would soon gain him recognition by leading art institutions in following decade.
 Salinas also introduced González to Jesus and Marta Permuy, in 1969.
 This facilitated the launch of Permuy Gallery in 1972 as Gonzalez relocated permanently to New York City and the Permuys assumed the lease to González's Coral Gables art studio and converted it into one of the first Cuban art galleries in the United States.
 Salinas and the individual Grupo GALA members would be active participants in the gallery's activities as well as in other early Latin American art events and activities, which contributed to the gradual growth of that market in the region during the late 1960s and 1970s.